adriandeodatox-prog/llm-interaction-stability/protocols/Clarity Anchor Protocol/human-cognitive-effects.md

-Clarity Anchor Protocol — Human Cognitive Effects Purpose
+# Clarity Anchor Protocol — Human Cognitive Effects

+## Purpose
-This annex describes observed and expected effects of CAP on human participants, particularly in tasks requiring precision, correctness, or interpretability.
+This annex describes observed and expected effects of **CAP** on human participants, particularly in tasks requiring precision, correctness, or interpretability.

+---

-1. Reduced Cognitive Guesswork
+## 1. Reduced Cognitive Guesswork

+- **Description**:
   Humans are not required to anticipate how the model might interpret vague input.
   Clarification requests externalize uncertainty instead of hiding it.

+---

-2. Increased Perceived Control
+## 2. Increased Perceived Control

+- **Description**:
   By explicitly selecting or defining intent, users experience:

-Greater agency over outcomes
+  - Greater agency over outcomes

-Fewer surprises in model responses
+  - Fewer surprises in model responses

+---

-3. Lower Error Correction Load
+## 3. Lower Error Correction Load

+- **Description**:
   Upfront clarification reduces the need to:

-Correct misunderstandings
+  - Correct misunderstandings

-Backtrack across multiple turns
+  - Backtrack across multiple turns

-Diagnose why an answer is “wrong but plausible”
+  - Diagnose why an answer is "wrong but plausible"

+---

-4. Improved Trust in High-Stakes Contexts
+## 4. Improved Trust in High-Stakes Contexts

+- **Description**:
   In precision-sensitive scenarios, CAP shifts trust from:

-“The model probably guessed right”
+  - "The model probably guessed right"
   to:

-“The model won’t proceed unless I’m clear”
+  - "The model won’t proceed unless I’m clear"

+---

-5. Acceptable Interaction Friction
+## 5. Acceptable Interaction Friction

+- **Description**:
   CAP introduces a deliberate pause in exchange flow.

-Observed effects:
+  **Observed effects**:

-Slight increase in turn count
+  - Slight increase in turn count

-Significant reduction in misalignment
+  - Significant reduction in misalignment

-Higher satisfaction in safety-critical tasks
+  - Higher satisfaction in safety-critical tasks

+---

-6. Intentionality Awareness
+## 6. Intentionality Awareness

+- **Description**:
   Repeated exposure to CAP encourages users to:

-Formulate clearer prompts
+  - Formulate clearer prompts

-Anticipate ambiguity in their own language
+  - Anticipate ambiguity in their own language

-Think explicitly about scope and intent
+  - Think explicitly about scope and intent

+---

-Notes
+## Notes

-CAP trades fluency for clarity by design.
+- CAP trades **fluency** for **clarity** by design.

-Cognitive benefits increase with task complexity and risk.
+- Cognitive benefits increase with **task complexity and risk**.

-Effects are strongest when ambiguity carries real cost.
+- Effects are strongest when ambiguity carries **real cost**.